Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Here's what you’ll need to do to transfer accounts:

+What do you need to switch bank accounts?
 You’ll need your driver’s license or other valid U.S. government-issued ID, your Social Security Number or Individual Tax Identification Number (ITIN), and your permanent address.

 If you’ve been approved for your new account, congratulations!
 If you’ve chosen a credit union, your new account will also include credit union membership.
 Make sure you save your full account number and new financial institution’s routing number in a secure location, as you’ll need them to set up automatic payments and transfer funds to your new account.